maverik36/AIML/README.md

 # AIML
-This repo is to check in the AIML projects created by Vamsi Pasala Repo contains below projects for now
+This repo is to maintain the AIML projects created by Vamsi Pasala Repo contains below projects for now
 ############################################################################